iden3/ffiasm-old/README.md

 buildzqfield -q 21888242871839275222246405745257275088548364400416034343698204186575808495617 -n Fr
 ```

-You now will have two files fr.c, fr.h and fr.asm
+You now will have two files fr.cpp, fr.hpp and fr.asm

 ```
 ls